Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Touch Tip
 =========

-To touch tip is to move the pipette's currently attached tip to four opposite edges of a well, for the purpose of knocking off any droplets that might be hanging from the tip.
+To touch tip is to move the pipette's current attached tip to four opposite edges of a well.
+The purpose is to knock off any droplets that might remain on the tip.

 When calling :py:meth:`.InstrumentContext.touch_tip` on a pipette, we have the option to specify a location where the tip will touch the inner walls.